 If you publish your homily to Faithlife Homilies, the homily info you provide is indexed and searchable.
 Many of the input fields are preloaded with consistent naming conventions, like the topics and reference fields.
 This helps you stay consistent and avoid duplicate tags.

 - Series: Provide a series title to add the homily to a series.
 Matching existing series show below as you type.

 - Topics: Begin typing to show predefined biblical topics and themes.
 Select one from the list to add it to your homily details.
 You can add multiple topics.

 - Passages: Add a biblical passage by typing and choosing the passage from the list below.
 YOu can add multiple passages.

 - Description: Provide a couple of sentences describing the homily's content.

-- Private Notes: Unlike the other homily metadata, your private notes will not publish to Faithlife Sermons, but are visible to you when viewing the homily in Verbum.
+- Private Note: Unlike the other homily metadata, your private notes will not publish to Faithlife Homilies, but are visible to you when viewing the homily in Verbum.

 - Speaker: By default, your name shows for any homilies you create.
 To change the speaker, provide a new name in the input field.

 - Occasion: Add a date, venue (like a specific church or conference), and time (e.g., 10:00am Service).